Image by NiseriN from iStock

 Courage

-• You make tough decisions without agonizing
+• Make tough decisions efficiently.

 Integrity